coremonkey/pithy-path/README.md

 This a demonstration and tutorial project of MEAN (Mongo, Express, Angular, Node.js) application.
 The application has the following simple function

 * User enters a URL
-* Is returned a shorted URL
+* returns a shorted URL
+* Pressing copy puts the shortened URL in the clipboard
-* A list pof previous shorted URLS listed
+* A list of previous shorted URLs is listed

 As this is purely education and proof of concepts, it uses Docker Containers configured to allow for continuous development using container.
 See Docker for more details.